Just-Some-Bots/MusicBot/_docs/using/configuration.md

 <details>
   <summary>UseExperimentalEqualization</summary>

 Tries to use ffmpeg to get volume normalizing options for use in playback.<br>
+This option can cause delay between playing songs, as the whole track must be processed.<br>
 <strong>Default Value:</strong> <code>no</code>
 </details>
 <details>
   <summary>UseEmbeds</summary>

-Allow MusicBot to format it's messages as embeds.<br>
+Allow MusicBot to format its messages as embeds.<br>
 <strong>Default Value:</strong> <code>yes</code>
 </details>
 <details>